-The PNA must be no more than 6 (six) months old at the time the Application is submitted.
-The report must include a signed statement from the Consultant with the following language inserted in the Consultant's signature block: "The investigation has been completed in accordance with DCA requirements, is accurate, and can be relied upon by DCA as a true evaluation of the existing property conditions."
+The PNA must be no more than 6 (six) months old at the time of submission.
+If an Architectural waiver is submitted, then that PNA provided for supporting documents can also be used for the application as supporting documents.
+The report must include a signed statement from the consultant with the following language inserted in the Consultant's signature block:

+"The investigation has been completed in accordance with DCA requirements, is accurate, and can be relied upon by DCA as a true evaluation of the existing property conditions"

 DCA reserves the right to verify all information contained in the report with an on-site inspection of the property conducted during the application process.